 Report your assessment score (between 1 and 100) or your score from the Blue Star Award program, predecessor to the assessment.
-Note that scoring will be possible by late January 2020, when the assessment will be available via a Snap Survey link made available to all GreenStep cities.
+NOTE that the assessment is available for a 10-month reporting year of July through April.

 Score between 60 and 79.

 Score 80 or above; previously recognized on the Leader Board of the Blue Star Award program.

 Who's doing it

 Year action initially completed: